cocos/cocos-docs/en/animation/animation-component.md

 ## Frame Events

-The animation editor supports visual editing of [event frames](animation-event.md), or you can add frame events directly to the script.
+The **Animation** panel supports visual editing of [event frames](animation-event.md), or you can add frame events directly to the script.

 The ``events`` of ``AnimationClip` contain all the frame events of this animation, each with the following properties: